stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 1. Vulkan invokes the callback to report a diagnostics message.

-2. The callback parameters are aggregated into a message record.
+2. The callback arguments are aggregated into a message record.

-3. Which is delegated to a consumer for the application (which by default dumps the message to the error console).
+3. And this message is delegated to a consumer configured by the application.

 The following new components are required: